HHS-Software/Protocol-Buffer_Delphi_FPC/protoc-pascal/README.md

 # protoc-pascal
 This utility will take ProtocolBuffer message .proto formatted files as input, and create matching Delphi / FPC object pascal files.
 These work in conjuction with the [ProtocolBuffer.pas](ProtocolBuffer.pas) file, to recv and send data in ProtocolBuffer wire format.

-**See the command line parameters to improve the use of this utility.**  These options are needed to make life a lot easier when working with multiple .proto files.
+**See the command line parameters to improve the use of this utility.**  These options are needed to make compiling easier when working with multiple .proto files.

 ### Command line paramaters and options
 ```